WHOIGit/PhytO-ARM/content/Winch_hardware_guide.md

 To mount the motor to the gearbox, the bores on the plastic spacer and gearbox input shaft need to aligned.
 Apply a small amount of Molykote to the gearbox input shaft with a cotton swab (be careful, it is very messy if it gets on clothing or skin).
 Filp the case so the open end is facing down.
 Coat the 3" long 3/8" bolts in Aquashield and run through the outer bores on the metal plate.
 Slide the spacer over the bolts and make sure the shaft coupler components are tight.

 Line up the bolts and keyed shaft.
 You may need to turn the input shaft or adjust the coupler to align the shafts.
 Slip the bolts through the gearbox flange, and while supporting the motor and case, fit the bolts with washers and lock nuts.
-This is easiest with two people, or with the hardware in your pocket bracing the case with your knee.
+This is easiest with two people, or with the hardware in your pocket bracing the case with your knee to keep it from slipping backwards.
 Be careful to not jostle the case too much as you secure it, this can cause the shaft coupler to come out of alignment.

 ![Alt](https://github.com/WHOIGit/PhytO-ARM/blob/master/website/static/images/Winch8.jpg)

 Use a wrench to hold the bolt heads in place while you tighten down the nuts.
 Fully assembled, the motor case and spacer should fit snugly against the gearbox flange.
-If any bolts are loose, the load can sag, putting strain on the coupler.
+If any bolts are loose, the load can sag, putting strain on the coupler or causing misalignment between the shafts.

+**If the motor is properly fitted to the gearbox, there should be no noise when the motor runs.
+If you hear whining, grinding, or mechanical clicking, the coupler is not properly aligned.
+New users may need to refit the motor several times to achieve a good fit. **

 ![Alt](https://github.com/WHOIGit/PhytO-ARM/blob/master/website/static/images/Winch9.jpg)